Price lists

 Setup

-Price lists are defined in the Assets > Lists tab:
+Price lists are defined on the Assets page > Lists tab:

 Dimension